Ketanbhave/TwitterFeed/TwitterFeed/README.md

 ## Notes

-Currently it exposes timeline (twitter feed) , returned as raw json (which can be serialized into c#,).
+1. Currently it exposes timeline (twitter feed) , returned as raw json (which can be serialized into c#,).

-The page reloads every 60 seconds making ajax request to get latest 10 tweets
+2. The page reloads every 60 seconds making ajax request to get latest 10 tweets

-The top 10 tweet json data in stored on client side cache (HTML - localstorage)
+3. The top 10 tweet json data in stored on client side cache (HTML - localstorage)

-We are showing 'Loading..' text every time page is refreshed from server side.
+4. We are showing 'Loading..' text every time page is refreshed from server side.
 This can be removed and is added for demo purpose only

-function replaceURLWithHTMLLinks is used to replace text url with html hyperlinks (href)
+5. function replaceURLWithHTMLLinks is used to replace text url with html hyperlinks (href)

+6. test.json contains sample json returned from GET statuses/user_timeline Twitter API